Course summary

 Modules

 Year 0 Foundation Year Developing your academic skills Alongside direct preparation for an undergraduate degree in History, you will take two modules with our Centre for Academic Language and Literacies (CALL).
 These modules will help you develop the broader academic and research skills required for undergraduate study.
 You will also learn how key social and political movements of the period have influenced the world we live in today through a cross-disciplinary module: Culture and Society in Post-war Britain.
 This module will cover topics such as 'Windrush and Migration', 'Irish Colonisation', 'Second-wave Feminism', 'Protest and Punk' and 'South-Asian Britain'.
-Reading and Writing Your World Building Your Research World Culture and Society in Postwar Britain The Battle for the Ballot Empires, Nations and Lines on the Map: Postcolonial Perspectives on Global History Year 1 You'll take the following compulsory modules.
-You'll also be able to choose two optional modules from across the Department of History from a list that is published annually.
-Global Connections: the violence and exchanges that shaped the modern world Historical Controversies Reading and Writing History Identity, Agency & Environment 1 Identity, Agency & Environment 2 Year 2 Year 2 will give you the chance to broaden your intellectual horizons, and have more freedom over what you study.
-You'll have 90 credits worth of optional modules, which may comprise of modules from the Department of History, relevant modules from other departments (known as Connected Curriculum), and up to 30 credits from a University of London Intercollegiate Group II module from a list approved annually by our partner institutions.
-Partners include: Birkbeck; King’s College London; Queen Mary; Royal Holloway; University College London.
-Compulsory modules: The Goldsmiths Elective Goldsmiths’ Social Change Module Year 3 Your final year will be spent developing your specialist interests and knowledge.
-You'll undertake a Special Subject module, worth 60 credits, that includes a dissertation and runs for 20 weeks across the autumn and spring terms.
-You can choose to undertake your Special Subject module at Goldsmiths or you can choose a University of London Intercollegiate Group III Special Subject module from a list approved annually by our partner institutions.
-Partners include: Birkbeck, King’s College London, Queen Mary, Royal Holloway, University College London.
-You also have a free choice of modules to the value of 60 credits which can include both 30-credit and 15-credit modules.
-Up to 30 credits can be a ‘related studies’ module taken in another Goldsmiths department.
+Reading and Writing Your World Building Your Research World Culture and Society in Postwar Britain The Battle for the Ballot Empires, Nations and Lines on the Map: Postcolonial Perspectives on Global History Year 1 In your first year, you'll take the following compulsory modules: Global Connections Identity, Agency & Environment 1 Identity, Agency & Environment 2 Reading and Writing History Historical Controversies Power, Emotions and Environment Year 2 Your second year will give you the chance to broaden your intellectual horizons, and have more freedom over what you study.
+You will take these compulsory modules: Radicalism and Revolution from the Late Medieval to the Modern World Empires in Comparative Perspective The Goldsmiths Elective The Goldsmiths Project Option modules You'll also take 30-credits worth of optional modules, chosen from a list provided by the Department of History each year.
+Year 3 Your final year will be spent developing your specialist interests and knowledge.
+You'll undertake a Special Subject module, worth 30 credits.
+This module will support your dissertation.
+You can choose to undertake your Special Subject module at Goldsmiths or you can choose a University of London Intercollegiate Group III Special Subject module from a list approved annually.
+You'll also write a dissertation, worth 30 credits.
+This should be linked to the Special Subject module you take.
 Please note that due to staff research commitments not all of these modules may be available every year.

 Assessment method